Get a Step Ahead on Your New Year's Resolutions

 1) Don’t fear change, find it and embrace it.

-For example, I travel a lot for work and always make it a point to go to the gym and run on the first day of the trip.
+I travel a lot for work and always make it a point to go to the gym and run on the first day of the trip.
 I find the first pattern I execute is easily repeatable, so I focus on making it right even when it’s hard.
 Start hanging out with people you aspire to be.
 Join a running club or find a new sport.
 It can be uncomfortable at first, but you won’t achieve your goals by staying in your comfort zone.

 2) Actions are accountable.

 Our minds are lazy and choose to remember how well we used to run, kick, bat, or throw back in high school as if we still can.
-We inherently forget how perishable those skills really are.
+We forget how perishable those skills really are.
 Unless you have specifically done that thing (run a mile, knocked out 50 push-ups, hung upside down on the monkey bars) in the last 6 months or so, your skills at that particular task have atrophied.
 Does this mean you can’t do it?
-No, not necessarily, but it certainly means it will be harder, and our ability to complete the task may be compromised from our lack of training.
+Not necessarily, but it certainly means it will be harder, and our ability to complete the task may be compromised from our lack of training.

 Set a series of markers that re-baseline your memory through action.
 Hiking for time on a trail, running a course, or swimming laps are great biannual goals of time or distance to ensure you are mentally aligned with your physical capabilities and helps ensure you know when it’s time to make a change.